Killerr0211/SIC-IOT/README.md

 <hr>
 A project based on IoT (Internet of Things)
 <hr>
- Project ke baare mei -----
+A Project based on Raspberry Pi model and using Python and real life sensors to make a beautiful weather detector

  <hr>

- Made my Kartikey bhardwaj
+ Made By Kartikey bhardwaj
          Adarsh
          Gurdita singh maan
          Irfan Ali